Arizona: Political culture

 From statehood through the late 1940s, Arizona was primarily dominated by the Democratic Party.
 During this time, the Democratic candidate for the presidency carried the state each election, the only exceptions being the elections of 1920, 1924 and 1928 – all three were national Republican landslides.

 In 1924, Congress had passed a law granting citizenship and suffrage to all Native Americans, some of whom had previously been excluded as members of tribes on reservations.
 Legal interpretations of Arizona's constitution prohibited Native Americans living on reservations from voting, classifying them as being under "guardianship".
 This interpretation was overturned as being incorrect and unconstitutional in 1948 by the Arizona Supreme Court, following a lawsuit by World War II Indian veterans Frank Harrison and Harry Austin, both of the Fort McDowell Yavapai Nation.
 The landmark case is Harrison and Austin v.
 Laveen.
 After the men were refused the opportunity to register in Maricopa County, they filed lawsuit against the registrar.
 The National Congress of American Indians, the Department of Justice, the Department of the Interior, and the American Civil Liberties Union all filed amicus curiae (friends of the court) briefs in the case.
 The State Supreme Court established the rights of Native Americans to vote in the state; at the time, they comprised about 11% of the population.
 That year, a similar provision was overturned in New Mexico when challenged by another Indian veteran in court.
 These were the only two states that had continued to prohibit Native Americans from voting.

 Arizona voted Republican in every presidential election from 1952 to 1992, with Richard Nixon and Ronald Reagan winning the state by particularly large margins.
 During this forty-year span, it was the only state not to be carried by a Democrat at least once.

 Democrat Lyndon Johnson, in 1964, lost the state by fewer than 5,000 votes to Arizona Senator and native Barry Goldwater.
-(This was the most closely contested state in what was otherwise a landslide victory for Johnson that year.)
+(This was the most closely contested state in an otherwise a landslide victory for Johnson that year.)
 Democrat Bill Clinton ended this streak in 1996, when he won Arizona by a little over two percentage points (Clinton had previously come within less than two percent of winning Arizona's electoral votes in 1992).
 From 2000 until 2016, the majority of the state continued to support Republican presidential candidates by solid margins.
-In the 2020 United States presidential election, Joe Biden again broke the streak by becoming the first Democratic presidential candidate to win Arizona since 1996.
+In the 2020 United States presidential election, Joe Biden again broke the streak by becoming the first Democratic presidential candidate to win Arizona since 1996 by 0.3% of the vote.
+Republican Donald Trump won the state in 2024.